Mom of missing kids gets bond reduced to $1 million in Idaho

 Investigations have said the tangled case stretches across the Western U.S. and includes probes into three mysterious deaths.
 Lori Daybell’s estranged late husband, Charles Vallow, was shot and killed by Lori’s brother Alex Cox in Phoenix last July.
 Cox, who said the shooting was in self-defense, died of unknown causes several months later.

 Lori Daybell’s new husband, meanwhile, became a widower just two weeks before he married Lori Daybell.
-Chad Daybell’s late wife Tammy died in October, and though her obituary said the death was from natural causes, law enforcement became suspicious when Daybell quickly remarried.
-Tammy Daybell’s remains have been exhumed but the autopsy report has not yet been released.
+Chad Daybell’s late wife Tammy died in October.
+Though her obituary said the death was from natural causes, law enforcement became suspicious when Daybell quickly remarried.
+Tammy Daybell’s remains have been exhumed, but the autopsy report has not yet been released.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.